essingen123/mathgame/README.md

 # Math Game Pi
-Coded mostly on a mobile, so code is mostly put into one file and it's quality with tabbing and consistency were of second priority.
+Coded mostly on a mobile, so the code is mostly put into one file.

+It's quality with tabbing and consistency were of second priority.
 Focus was just that it runned to clean up later, if useful / gameplay fun enough.
  During desktop coding improvements using the a companion; the coding AI-assistant from Github.
 Quite amazing thingy this CoPilot.

 Game ready to try here